 I was initially unsure which of the Empower Wealth Services I required.
 So I spent time talking to several Empower Wealth professionals to understand their respective roles.

-Empower wealth is based in Melbourne, but offer appointments face to face, by phone or online video conference via “Zoom”.
-I chose to video conference and the process was pretty simple, instructions clear to download the app to phone or computer ahead of time.
+Empower wealth is based in Melbourne, but offer appointments face to face, by phone or online video conference via Zoom.
+I chose to video conference via zoom and the process was pretty simple.